North Carolina A&T Aggies baseball: Team achievements

+North Carolina A&T in the NCAA Tournament

 Notable players

 Many North Carolina A&T Aggie players have gone on to play baseball in Major, Minor, and Negro leagues.
 Of the 18 Aggie baseball players that have been selected in the Major League Baseball draft, Lloyd Lightfoot holds the distinction of being the highest drafted at #214 to the Baltimore Orioles in 1968.

 Aggie baseball players that have gone on to play professionally include: Negro league players Edward Martin, James Robinson & Hubert "Burt" Simmons and Major league players Tom Alston & Al Holland.
 Other notable former Aggie baseball players include: Hugh Evans who later transitioned into officiating for the NBA and Artis Stanfield, the first African-American to win the NCAA batting championship.
-2019 graduate Dawnoven Smith currently plays plays professionally for the Utica Unicorns of the United Shore Professional Baseball League.

 Coaches

 Head coaches

 The current coach of the Aggies is Ben Hall.
 Prior to joining NC A&T, Hall held previous assistant coaching positions at Winthrop University and Wingate University.